-- There is no pre-determined agreement: Prior to retirement, there was no agreement between the employer and the member to work for that employer after retirement. - There is a 60-day separation from employment: There is a period of 60 calendar days, beginning the day after retirement, and the post-retirement employment date.
+- There is no pre-determined agreement: Prior to retirement, there was no agreement between the employer and the member to do work for that employer after retirement. - There is a 60-day separation from employment: There is a period of 60 calendar days, beginning the day after retirement, and the post-retirement employment date.

-If a retired member is subject to the above-noted 180-day waiting period and the required 60-day bona fide separation period, these timeframes can be met concurrently.
+If a retired member is subject to the above-noted 180-day waiting period and the required 60day bona fide separation period, these timeframes can be met concurrently.

-Notification of Violation and Appeals
+Notification of Violations and Appeals

 CalPERS administers laws and programs for retirement and health benefits, and occasionally, disputes may arise over an action taken by CalPERS.
 The CalPERS Board of Administration (Board) resolves these disputes in accordance with the Administrative Procedures Act, which includes an appeals process.
 Therefore, in case of an appeal, the dispute must be heard by an administrative law judge of the State Office of Administrative Hearings.
-If CalPERS finds that a retired member has potentially violated the working after retirement statutes, CalPERS will contact the retired member and employer through a pre-deprivation letter to notify them of the finding and provide them the option to present information that the violation did not take place.
-If the retired member and employer do not respond to the initial correspondence or provide additional information that establishes CalPERS must amend its violation determination, CalPERS will send a second letter reiterating the violation, as well as the penalty associated with the violation.
-Any member or retiree may appeal to the Board by filing a written notice within the prescribed timeframe.
+If CalPERS learns that a retired member has potentially violated the working after retirement statutes, CalPERS will send the retired member and employer a pre-deprivation letter to notify them of the potential violation and provide them the option to present information that the violation did not take place.
+If the retired member and employer do not respond to the initial correspondence or do not provide additional information that persuades CalPERS there was no violation, CalPERS will send a second letter making a final determination of the violation.
+Any member or retiree may appeal to the Board by filing a written notice withing the prescribed timeframe.